act-rules/act-rules.github.io/_rules/iframe-with-interactive-content-in-tab-order-akn7bn.md

 rules_format: 1.1
 rule_type: atomic
 description: |
-  This rule checks that `iframe` elements which contain an interactive (tabbable) element are not excluded from sequential focus navigation.
+  This rule checks that `iframe` elements which contain keyboard focusable elements are not excluded from sequential focus navigation.
 accessibility_requirements:
   wcag20:2.1.1: # Keyboard (A)
     forConformance: true